a forum, a movement, a network

 Two congresses of black artists were organized by Présence Africaine: the two events in 1956 and 1959 were essentially initiated and organized by Alioune Diop, who attempted to practically apply the principles established in the publishing commitments.

 The objective of these congresses, which took place during the colonization years, the Cold War, the apartheid, and racial segregation in the United States, was to create an inventory and a record of African culture and to reflect on the situation of black people in the world.
 This section is thus the occasion to evoke the debates that animated the black literary and intellectual world during the 1950s.

 Original examples of posters created by Picasso for the two congresses, photographs, and unpublished audio recordings illustrate this section.

 Section 4 Dakar 1966: the arts of Africa in Africa

-In organizing the two congresses, Présence Africaine offered a forum to intellectuals and to writers of the black diaspora.
-By initiating and participating actively in the organization of the First World Festival of Negro Arts (Dakar, 1966), Présence Africaine continued its work to highlight the wealth and the diversity of artistic practices of Africans but also of the diaspora.
+Through the two congresses that it organised, Présence Africaine offered a forum to intellectuals and writers of the black diaspora.
+By initiating and actively participating in the organization of the First World Festival of Negro Arts (Dakar, 1966), Présence Africaine continued its work to highlight the wealth and the diversity of artistic practices of both Africans and the diaspora.

-This festival is the first large cultural event organized in Africa by a young independent African state.
-This event was also a strong political stake for Léopold Lédar Senghor, president of the young republic of Senegal.
+This festival was the first large cultural event organized in Africa by a young independent African state.
+This event therefore had strong political implications for Léopold Lédar Senghor, president of the young republic of Senegal.

-- Organization in Dakar of the First World Festival of Negro Arts (April, 1966)
+- The organization in Dakar of the First World Festival of Negro Arts (April, 1966)

 - The multiple events during the festival

-In this section, in addition to the posters and programs of the period, are presented a part of the objects exhibited in Dakar during the 1966 exhibition.
-A video installation additionally provides a sense of the wealth of the living arts during the festival.
+In addition to the posters and programs of the period, a portion of the objects exhibited in Dakar during the 1966 exhibition are also presented.
+In addition, a video installation gives an idea of the wealth and dynamism of the artistic scene during the festival.